 An official announcement was expected in mid-July, but that turned out to be nothing more than the start of Google’s new daily special promotion, where each day brings a new sale.
-Shoppers can also use the promotion code GOOGLESTORE2DAY to snag free two-day shipping on all orders through September 6, 2020.
-Evidence now points to a late August release.
+Shoppers can also use the promotion code GOOGLESTORE2DAY to snag free two-day shipping on all orders through September 6.
+Initially, evidence suggested to a late August release, but that time has come and gone — so we’re still waiting on a formal announcement.

 The original was unveiled in 2016, so a new model has been a long time coming.
 You’re probably itching to know what the new Google Nest Home will be like.
 Here’s what we know so far.